 Hammerhead shark in Rasdhoo, Maldives

-Rising out of the ocean depths, the small atoll of Rasdhoo has found fame as a destination of choice for those in search of sharks – including chance encounters with hammerheads – as well as spectacular dive experiences with other species such as manta rays and schooling fish.
+Rising out of the ocean depths, this small atoll has found fame as the destination of choice for those in search of hammerhead sharks, as well as spectacular dive experiences with other shark species, manta rays and schooling fish.
 Combined with beautiful beaches and the welcoming community on the local island, Rasdhoo easily ranks as one of the Maldives’ best shark diving destinations.

-You’ll likely start the day with a dawn trip to Hammerhead Point in search of the site's namesake sharks out in the blue, then follow it up with a dive at Rasdhoo Madivaru – arguably the Atoll’s most famous site.
-Here a horse-shoe shaped ridge is patrolled by grey reef sharks, whitetip reef sharks and schools of eagle rays while an expansive sandy bowl is home to whiptail rays, marble rays and patches of garden eels.
+You’ll start the day with a dawn trip to Hammerhead Point in search of the resident sharks out in the blue, then follow it up with a dive at Rasdhoo Madivaru – arguably the Atoll’s most famous site.
+Here a horse-shoe shaped ridge is patrolled by grey reef sharks, whitetip sharks and schools of eagle rays while an expansive sandy bowl is home to whiptail rays, marble rays and patches of garden eels.

 Throw in the school of large barracuda and divers have all the ingredients for a near-perfect Maldivian dive experience.
 Between November and April, manta rays can also be encountered at a cleaning station.
 To complete an amazing day, you can simply sit back and watch these gentle giants as they hover and cleaner wrasse pick their skin and gills clean.